trezor/trezor-suite/docs/packages/connect/methods/cardanoSignTransaction.md

 Trezor does not support the 1694 derivation paths at the moment.

-The reward address can be provided either as a `rewardAddress` string or as a `rewardAddressParameters` object.
-For the smoothest user experience, we recommend providing `rewardAddressParameters` of a BASE address owned by the device.
+The payment address to receive rewards can be provided either as a `paymentAddress` string or as a `paymentAddressParameters` object.
+For the smoothest user experience, we recommend providing `paymentAddressParameters` of a BASE address owned by the device.

 ### Transaction examples